mjdrushton/potential-pro-fit/docs/acknowledgements.rst

 ################

-The ``fittingTool.py`` builds on the work of others and the author would like to acknowledge the following:
+Potential Pro-Fit builds on the work of others and the author would like to acknowledge the following:

 	* Python libraries on which the tool relies: